Search Fred Hutch Extranet

 To disinfect small amounts within the lab:

-Biohazardous (infectious) wastes that cannot be treated in the lab must be prepared and transported by lab personnel for treatment and disposal.
+Biohazardous (infectious) wastes that cannot be treated in the lab must be prepared and transported by lab personnel for off site shipment for treatment and disposal.
 Such waste includes large amounts of protein or clotted blood.
-Containers of protein, stock solutions, clotted blood, etc., are steam-sterilized in the infectious waste autoclave located in the E-Level of the Thomas Building.
+Containers of protein, stock solutions, clotted blood, etc., can be steam-sterilized or autoclaved on site, or packaged for disposal.
+All biohazardous waste not being treated on site (e.g., HIV suites) should be taken to the E-Level of the Thomas Building, and put into the designated room.

 Each bag of biohazardous waste must be labeled with: